carlosvalarezo/swift-react-native-integration/README.md

 # swift-reactNative-hybrid
-Project that integrates React Native and Swift components
+Project that shows the integration of React Native and Swift components.

 # how to execute it
 - `npm install`